lsbFlying/resy/README-EN.md

     store.testArr = [{ age: 7 }];

     /**
-     * Summary: basic data types can be directly assigned and updated, and the update method of reference data types requires new reference values,
+     * Summary: basic data types can be directly assigned and updated,
+     * and the update method of reference data types requires new reference values.
-     * Then you can directly overwrite the update with the new value,
+     * Then you can directly overwrite the update with the new value.
      * Or use object assign/...
-Extension operators etc,
+Extension operators etc.
      * They also generate new reference addresses and new data values.
      */
   }